vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/audit3.md

   Auditing NSX-T 3.x for STIG Compliance
 ---
 ## Overview
-Auditing NSX-T 3.x for STIG compliance involves scanning the NSX Managers and any gateways deployed.
+Auditing NSX-T 3.x for STIG compliance involves scanning the NSX Managers, DFW, and any gateways deployed.

 To audit NSX-T using InSpec we utilize the local transport to connect via the REST API and query it's configuration.